 Finally, if your content goal is to drive sales, you might create a series of tutorials about your product or service.

 Who’s going to consume your content, and what do they want?
-Your persona represents your ideal customer and helps you tailor your content to their needs, preferences, and pain points.
+Your buyer persona represents your ideal customer and helps you tailor your content to their needs, preferences, and pain points.
 Creating content that speaks directly to your persona enables you to establish a personal connection with your audience and build trust and loyalty over time.

 Keyword research identifies and analyzes the keywords and phrases people use to search for information about your topic or industry.
 Keyword research is critical to creating content that ranks well on search engines.